techidaily/site-android-unlock/source/_posts/in-2024-how-to-reset-a-locked-meizu-phone-by-drfone-android.md

 ![reset a locked htc](https://images.wondershare.com/drfone/article/2016/07/14696881054139.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/HMuxjTCMX2E?si=ylRTMJuUstpjLsZc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 You will have to press and hold the volume down button along with the power button.
 Keep holding until you see Android images.
 Then release the buttons and then follow the volume down button to go for factory reset, afterward select the power button.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/LlVkEwpjKKo?si=hXi-mchMaJvbnIzM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### **2\.
 How to reset a Samsung phone that is locked?**